-If you already got an email signature, you can easily reuse it and of course, you can always modify it later on.
-Actually, you can upload any email signature from your inbox.
-So if you got a great looking signature from one of your contacts, you can upload and modify it meet your own style guide.
+If you already have an email signature, you can easily reuse it, and of course, you can always modify it later.
+You can upload any email signature from your inbox.
+So if you got a great-looking signature from one of your contacts, you could upload and modify it to meet your style guide.

 How to design a new signature

-Click SIGNATURES menu and then the '+' button:
+Click the SIGNATURES menu and then the '+' button:

 You don't need an email signature for each of your employees.
 Instead, you create a template using fields.

-You use fields to merge employee information so you don't have to create an email signature for each of your employees.
+You use fields to merge employee information so you don't have to create an email signature for each employee.

 If all employees are in the same location, and you want to show your company address, you don't have to update the address for all employees.